 The New York Public Library welcomes you to the Stephen A. Schwarzman Building.
 This library has symbolized the democratic ideal of free and open access to knowledge since it opened to the public in 1911.
 Today, the building welcomes millions of visitors a year from across the world who find inspiration in its majestic public spaces, unparalleled research collections, and vibrant programs and exhibitions.
+Learn more about the building and its history.

-New!
 Free Audio Tour & Digital Guide

 Take a self-guided tour on your mobile device to explore the history, architecture, and services offered at our Fifth Avenue locations—as well as what makes the Library a beacon of knowledge for all.
 Discover the full tour—available in English, Spanish, Mandarin, and with verbal descriptions—on Bloomberg Connects, the free arts and culture app, or online.